TitanDogs/nft_transmuter/README.md

 3/ run `npm run validator` to start the local validator with the metaplex program clone.

+4/ run `anchor build`.

-4/ run `anchor run test` to start the test cases.
+5/ run `anchor run test` to start the test cases.

+6/ You can run `solana logs --url localhost` for program logs.

 # Features:
 ## Case 0 - Transfer NFT